PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 # Paper 2 - Computational Thinking, Algorithms and Programming

 Casting - changing a data type

-Module - external python file which often contains functions Structured (modular) programming - decomposing the program that you want to write into manageable modules Input validation - checking if data meets certain criteria before passing it into the program
+Module - external python file which often contains functions Structured (modular) programming - decomposing the program that you want to write into manageable modules - short, simple, easy to understand

-Trace table - table to test that a program is working
+Trace table - table to test that a program is working - shows output of program - can find errors SQL(Structured Query Language) - language used to manage relational databases and perform various operations on data in them

-Binary shift - method to multiply/divide binary numbers by moving all values to left/right (Left = multiply, Right = divide)
+  - SELECT - * or name of column - what you want displayed to you
+  - FROM - (name of table)
+  - WHERE - condition - AND,OR, % or LIKE

 ## Algorithms
 ### Computational Thinking
 Decomposition - breaking a complex problem into smaller problems to solve individually